TomD0wning/DataStructuresAndAlgorithms/Searching.md

     shiftTable[char] = shift
 ```

-Even if a character appears more than once in the target string the shift table is updated to use the last occurance, also as the values are checked from left to right, the final table with consist of the rightmost occurances of the characters.
-If the character does not appear then they will have the default value of `len(target) + 1`, as the rules specifiy.
+Even if a character appears more than once in the target string the shift table is updated to use the last occurrence, also as the values are checked from left to right, the final table with consist of the rightmost occurrences of the characters.
+If the character does not appear then they will have the default value of `len(target) + 1`, as the rules specify.

- Bringing together the modifications to the basic string search, the strucutred english for the quick search algorithm is:
+ Bringing together the modifications to the basic string search, the structured english for the quick search algorithm is:

  ```python